hanruihua/slave_multirobot/README.md

 example:
      catkin_make -DCATKIN_BLACKLIST_PACKAGES="slave_vo"

+For version 2:
+Skip this part.
 ## Run
+For version 1:
 Run the launch file in each slave robot to launch each turtlebot
 > roslaunch slave_bringup multi_minimal.launch

+For version 2:
+**Note** In version 2, we provide the configure files.
+In this version, the SlaveID is changed to agentID, we don't need the ROBOT_ID anymore.

+You can skip the configure, build and run parts, simply add the auto_bringup.sh to the startup application by

+>gnome-terminal -x /home/turtlebot/catkin_ws/src/slave_multirobot/slave_bringup/auto_bringup/auto_bringup.sh 'my_inc01'
+>sudo updatedb

+Then, when the robot startup, it will automatically pull the latest code, build it and run the launch file.

 ### note(temp)
 > git pull in slave_multirobot